Community Advisory Board

-Dr. Sergio González-Arias previously served as Executive Associate Dean for Clinical Affairs and Chair of the Department of Neuroscience at Florida International University's Herbert Wertheim College of Medicine.
-He has served as chief of Baptist Hospital's Department of Neurosciences and Neurological Surgery and is past president of the medical staff.
+Dr. Sergio González-Arias previously served as Executive Associate Dean for Clinical Affairs and Chair of the Department of Neuroscience at FIU's Herbert Wertheim College of Medicine.
 He has lectured nationally and internationally on minimally invasive spine surgery and stereotactic radiosurgery.
 Dr. González-Arias received his M.D. and Ph.D. degrees from the University of Zaragoza in Spain.
 He completed his surgical internship at Rush-Presbyterian St. Luke's Hospital in Chicago and his neurosurgical residency at Jackson Memorial Hospital-University of Miami.
 He is Board-certified by the American Board of Neurological Surgery and a fellow of the American College of Surgeons.
 Website

 Carmelo Mesa-Lago, Distinguished Service Professor Emeritus, University of Pittsburgh

 Dr. Carmelo Mesa-Lago has been a visiting professor and researcher in seven countries and lecturer in 40 countries.
-He is the author of 93 books and pamphlets and 300 articles and chapters published in seven languages in 34 countries, on the Cuban economy, social security, and comparative economic systems.
+He is the author of 94 books and monographs and 318 articles and chapters published in eight languages in 34 countries, on the Cuban economy, social security, health care, and comparative economic systems.
 He was also the founding editor for 18 years of the academic journal Cuban Studies.
-Among his most recent books are Voices of Change in Cuba from the Non-State Sector (2018); Cuba under Raúl Castro: Assessing the Reforms (with Jorge Pérez-López, 2013); Social Protection Systems in Latin America: Cuba (2013); and Market, Socialist, and Mixed Economies: Comparative Policy and Performance (2002).
+Among his most recent books are Voices of Change in Cuba from the Non-State Sector (2018); Cuba under Raúl Castro: Assessing the Reforms (with Jorge Pérez-López, 2013); and Social Protection Systems in Latin America: Cuba (2013).
 Website

 Lily Prellezo, Writer and editor